Meet Alex Caspero

 I use a vegetable slicer specific to making vegetable pasta sheets, but you can also use a mandolin to make thinly sliced zucchini sheets or a very sharp knife.

-Because of the zucchini noodles, this lasagna doesn’t keep long.
-It’s best eaten the day that you make it, but you can roast the vegetables, make the sauce (if making tomato sauce and not using jarred) and the ricotta cheese ahead of time and then assemble the day of.
+Because of the zucchini noodles, this lasagna doesn’t last long.
+It’s best eaten the day that you make it, but you can roast the vegetables, make the sauce (if making tomato sauce and not using jarred), and the ricotta cheese ahead of time and then assemble the day of.

 Vegan Chocolate Chip Muffins